 470.774 - Nonprofit Governance & Executive Leadership

-This course covers the basic responsibilities of nonprofit boards according to law and custom and includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
+This course advances our understanding of self-governing nonprofit organizations by focusing on the responsibilities, expectations, challenges, and opportunities of nonprofit boards and their executive leadership.
+This course covers the basic responsibilities of nonprofit boards according to law, custom, and best practices, and it includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
 The course explores theories of effective governance and executive leadership that have had wide influence, and how ethical considerations relate to perceptions of excellence and shape the way staff and volunteer leaders manage people and money.
-There will be opportunities to compare the role of boards in US nonprofit groups with those in other countries, with a special emphasis on countries whose legal systems provide for significant state control of nongovernmental initiative.
-This is a required course for the Certificate in Nonprofit Management.
+In the discussions, there will be opportunities to compare the role of boards in US nonprofit groups with those in other countries.
+This course covers the basic responsibilities of nonprofit boards according to law and custom, and includes ethical concepts, public attitudes, and contemporary legislative and regulatory issues.
+The course explores theories of effective governance and executive leadership that have had wide influence, and how ethical considerations relate to perceptions of excellence and shape the way staff and volunteer leaders manage people and money.
+There will be opportunities to compare the role of boards in U.S. nonprofit groups with those in other countries, with a special emphasis on countries whose legal systems provide for significant state control of nongovernmental initiative.
+Core Elective course for the Certificate in Nonprofit Management.

 470.775 - Women and Gender in Law and Policy